investigaciongiis/human-devops/README.md

   First invite them with Slack, then with "Add selection" in home.

 - **Schedule questionnaire delivery time**
-  Set in the app what time (daily) the questionnaire should be sent automatically.
+  Set in the app what time the questionnaire should be sent automatically each day, Monday through Friday.

 > ✔️ With these steps, your Human DevOps environment is ready for full testing and use.